-No. The report requests delegation to the Mayor and the CEO of GMCA and TfGM to approve the continuation of the capped single, daily and weekly bus fares at existing prices, subject to the subsequent approval by the GMCA Overview and Scrutiny Committee at its meeting in July 2023.
+No. The report requests delegation to the Mayor and the CEO of GMCA and TfGM to approve the continuation of the capped single, daily and weekly bus fares at existing prices, subject to the subsequent approval by the GMCA Overview and Scrutiny Committee at this meeting.